Distributed Geographic Information System

-With the development of computer network, distributed system architecture based on client/server architecture and supported by network has become the trend of geographic information system.
-Because of the inherent characteristics of GIS, the distributed system running on the network is especially suitable for constructing large-scale GIS applications, which applications are shown in the following aspects:
+With the development of computer networks, distributed system architecture based on client/server architecture and supported by networks has become the trend of geographic information systems.
+Due to the inherent characteristics of GIS, distributed systems running on the network are particularly suitable for constructing large-scale GIS applications, which are manifested in the following aspects:

-2. Distribution of application function: The function of GIS constitutes a workflow from spatial data input to output, different people need different GIS function services to process data because of their different information, the problem can be solved by distributing applications on the network.
+2. Distribution of application functions: The functions of GIS constitute a workflow from spatial data input to output.
+Different personnel require different GIS function services to process data due to their different concerns about information.
+Distributed applications on the network can solve this problem.

-3. Peripheral sharing: The distribution of peripherals is a kind of service distribution, because many GIS peripherals are expensive, such as high-precision flatbed scanners, inkjet plotters, large-format digitizers, etc., sharing of these devices through distributed systems.
+3. Peripheral sharing: The distribution of peripherals is a type of service distribution.
+Due to the high cost of many GIS peripherals, such as high-precision flatbed scanners, inkjet plotters, large format digitizers, etc., sharing of these devices can be achieved through distributed systems.

-4. Parallel computing: In the geographic information system, many models have higher time complexity, and the distributed system can realize parallel computing and shorten the calculation time.
+4. Parallel computing: In geographic information systems, many models have high time complexity, and using distributed systems can achieve parallel computing and shorten computation time.

 The following will describe the patterns and implementations of distributed systems and some network geographic information systems.

-A distributed system is defined as a collection of independent computers, but from a user’s perspective, which is like a computer.
+The definition of a distributed system is: a collection of independent computers that, from the user’s perspective, resemble a single computer.
 Compared to centralized systems and independent microcomputer systems, distributed systems have the following advantages (Table 13-1, Table 13-2):

 Table 13-1: Advantages of Distributed Systems - Comparison with Centralized Systems [A. S. Tanenbaum]